AgentSpec¶

 - :material-cog: Resolver — how environment negotiation works

-- :material-account-key: Profiles & Signing — verifiable agent CVs
+- :material-account-key: Profiles & Signing — persistent signed agent identity (alpha)

 - :material-graph: Noether Integration — composable stages